 My first real-world coding jobs were with One Laptop per Child in Uganda, Uruguay, and Haiti.
 Though we'd make changes if it were started today , at the time it was cutting edge, a learning experience, and deeply rewarding.
 In late 2012 / early 2013 I ran an OLPC teacher training program in the Marshall Islands.

-In 2015 our eBook software was a finalist in the USAID Enabling Writers competition.
+In 2015 I developed eBook-authoring software which won a finalist grant from the USAID Enabling Writers competition.

 Recently I'm interested in emerging approaches to microfinance and money transfers, such as Islamic finance, smart contract languages, and bridges between mobile carrier wallets and cryptocurrencies.